hunterad93/firenet_flask_server/README.md

 The map is initialized in `map.js`.
 It fetches the geojson data from the `/geojson` route and adds it as layers to the map.

 ## Data Fetching
 The `get_geojson_data` function in `utils.py` fetches the geojson data from BigQuery.
 It uses the table and column names specified in `main.py` to fetch the most recent row from each table and return the geojson data.
-Set an environmental var specifying path to service account .JSON for local testing.